ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 ### Step 4.
 Inserting a new image

-Now, let's expand the button's `#execute` event listener, so it will actually insert new image into the content:
+Now, expand the button's `#execute` event listener, so it will actually insert a new image into the content:

 ```js
 class InsertImage extends Plugin {